 Schlumbergera buckleyi need an average amount of moisture, and don’t like to dry out completely.
 But they can develop root rot when they’re overwatered.

-In soil, keep the surface evenly moist, but avoid letting water puddle around the stems.
-Give them water when you notice the top inch has dried out, and allow the excess to completely drain from the pot.
+In soil, keep the surface evenly moist, but avoid puddling.
+Give your plant water when you notice the top inch has dried out, and allow the excess to completely drain from the pot.

-If they’re outdoors in warmer weather, they may need more frequent water.
+If they’re outdoors in warmer weather, they may need more frequent drinks.
 A soil moisture gauge can really help if you’re struggling to give them the right amount.

 Natively, epiphytes like these love humidity.
 Providing humidity is important for successful Christmas cactus care, especially when they are kept in the house.